roll/interest-py/.mario/README.rst

 Features
 --------

-There are main interest features:

 - event-driven on top of aiohttp/asyncio

-    Asyncio is fast and beautifull.
-It's now is a part of Python standard library.
+    Asyncio is a asynchronous library.
+Fast and beautifull.
+It's now is a part of the Python.
 Meanwhile aiohttp is probably going to be standard HTTP binding for asyncio.
 Interest is compatible with aiohttp's Request/Response/middleware.

 - consistent, modular and flexible flow model, class-based

     In interest everything processing request is a middleware.
 It's more like express.js/koa.js than aiohttp.web.
-As opposed to js libraries here we can write on beloved Python language instead of beloved Javascript language.
-Of course there is no callback hell thanks to asyncio.
 Furthermore Interest is fully class-based.
-For example endpoint is a middleware method.
+For example endpoint is a middleware's method.
     There are much more interesting things about flow model, see examples and documentation.

 - configurable and pluggable

     Interest is designed to be fully configurable in declarative manner without subclassing main components.
 Interest supports providers and plugins.
-Virtual plugin repository based on github is a the work in progress.
+Virtual plugin repository based on github is a work in progress.

 Package is authored and maintained by {{ maintainer }} <{{ maintainer_email }}>.